kycdao/smart-contracts/ethereum/kycdao-ntnft/README.md

 ## Retrieving balance from contract
 When users make payments to the contract these assets (such as MATIC) are stored in the Proxy contract itself.

+An address with the `OWNER` role can set the safe address with the following function:
+`function setSafeAddress(address payable recipient_) public;`

-An address with the `OWNER` role can then run the following function to send the current balance of the contract to a specified address:
+Then anyone can run the following function to send the current balance of the contract to the stored safe address:

-`function sendBalanceTo(address payable recipient_) public;`
+`function sendBalanceToSafe() public;`